 On an average day the City of San Francisco – including our residents, businesses and visitors – will continue to rely primarily on the Hetch Hetchy Regional Water System, a system that combines the resources of the Hetch Hetchy Reservoir with 5 reservoirs in the Bay Area, for 60 million gallons of drinking water.
 On average, about 85% of our water is supplied by Hetch Hetchy and our local reservoirs provide the remaining 15%.
 Adding groundwater to our regional water supplies makes San Francisco’s water supply more reliable, particularly in the event of droughts and emergencies.

 The West Sunset Well Facility’s design includes features that will allow it to serve as an emergency drinking water supply.
 It can be connected to a generator for backup power, provide on-site disinfection, and be connected to a dedicated hydrant for filling water tanker trucks.

 Water Quality: Our Highest Commitment

 A Vital Project with Multiple Benefits

-For the past decade, the SFPUC has collected water quality and quantity data from the Westside Basin aquifer.
-With our extensive testing and data collection we know that after groundwater to our regional water supplies, we will continue to provide our customers with high-quality drinking water that meets or exceeds all regulatory safety and quality standards set by the California State Water Resources Control Board, Division of Drinking Water, and the U.S. Environmental Protection Agency.
+For the past decade, the SFPUC has collected water quality data from the Westside Basin aquifer.
+With this extensive testing and data collection, we know that our local groundwater is a high quality source of water.
+After blending our local groundwater with our other supplies, we will continue to provide drinking water that surpasses all State and Federal drinking water standards.

 The San Francisco Groundwater Supply Project is an important component of the Water System Improvement Program